labsyspharm/minerva_analysis/README.md

 ##### Mac/Linux Users:
 *  Install the `libvips` CLI w/ homebrew for macOS, `brew install libvips`.
 Linux users, see instructions on the [libvips page](https://libvips.github.io/libvips/install.html)
 ##### Windows Users:
-* Install `pyvips` with pip, `pip install pyvips`.
-I've included the windows libvips binary in the package for convenience.
+* I've included the windows libvips binary in the package for convenience.
 #### 6. Start the Server
 * Navigate to your project root folder and run your server with `waitress`
 * `python app.py`